-Employees working 20+ hrs per week get health benefits.
+Our employees work hard for us, so we believe in working hard for them.
+We offer full health benefits to all employees - including part-timers.
 All employees are eligible for profit sharing and store discounts.
 There is plenty of room for promotion.
 Our staff is proud of our regular contributions to local (meaning your city) social good programs and conservation efforts.

 We are looking for people who truly enjoy the company of customers.
 If you love to shop, love clothes and love people, this may be just the place for you!